foundry-rs/book/src/README.md

 <!--
 **[Forge Overview](forge)**

-The overview will give you all you need to know about how to use `forge` to develop, test, and deploy smart contracts.
+This overview will cover everything you need to know about how to use `forge` to develop, test, and deploy smart contracts.

 **[Cast Overview](cast)**

-Learn how to use `cast` to interact with smart contracts, send transactions, and get chain data from the command-line.
+Learn to use `cast` to interact with smart contracts, send transactions, and get chain data from the command line.

 **[Anvil Overview](anvil)**